joehoyle/r/readme.md

 ## Server-side Rendering Conditionals

-To increase speed of load times, you may want to only rendering some things client-side.
+To increase speed of load times, you may want to only rendering some things server-side.
 For example, you may chose to not render non-essential widgets or recommender blocks on the server, so the initial page load is fast.
-To do so, just use the `isSSR` export from R to conditionally render the component:
+To do so, just use the `isSSR` export from R to conditionally render the component.
+R's automatic browser hydration will mean it's grracefully loaded on the client-side once the page has loaded:

 ```js
 import { isSSR } from 'wordpress-r';